juji-io/site/blog/can-i-build-my-chatbot-with-gpt-4-how-hard-is-it.md

 If you wish to build a custom Q&A chatbot that is scalable and delivers great user experience, things can get even more complex quickly.
 For example, you'd want to build [a real-time chatbot Q&A monitoring system](https://juji.io/blog/q-a-dashboard/) to track when your chatbot fails at answering a user question and then instruct what the chatbot should do in this situation (e.g., routing it to a live agent or taking down a user's contact information for answer notification).
 To continuously improve your chatbot, you'd also need to [implement a system that lets you or other humans update your chatbot](https://juji.io/blog/question-recommendation/) with an improved FAQ list without interrupting ongoing conversations.
 For example, you don't wish to interrupt any ongoing conversations that your chatbot has with a student who is learning about a subject or a patient who is inquiring about medical procedures in order to update the knowledge of your chatbot.

 In general, assuming a mid-size simple FAQ list (i.e., a couple of thousands of Q&As with no multi-turn Q&As, see multi-turn Q&A below), plan to budget two full-time engineers (e.g., one working on the backend and one on the front-end), who might be able to build a decent custom Q&A chatbot with GPT-4 in 4-6 months.
 Keep in mind, this implementation supports only simple, single-turn-based Q&A, excluding multi-turn Q&A that must be supported by the Type IV chatbots described below.

+### Key Expertise Required

+A Custom Q&A Chatbot requires more engineering expertise than a Chitchat Chatbot.
+The following expertise is especially important:

+* Database
+* System Design
+* UI/UX
+* Web Development

 ## Type III: Custom Interview Chatbots